department-of-veterans-affairs/va.gov-team/user-research/Study 6/P3 notes.md

 - Have you visited any VA webistes in the past?
 What was your reason for visiting?

 "Been a long time 15-20 years, trying to get benefits.
-Trying to get disability for hearing.
+Trying to get disability for hearing."

 ## Zero Task: Homepage - 7 Minutes
 - This is the new homepage for va.gov, what are your first impressions?

-"I like it, like the colors, not plain jane. like the groupings on the homepage
+"I like it, like the colors, not plain-jane.
+I like the groupings on the homepage"

 - What  kind of message do you think this new site sends to Veterans?

-"Trying to group areas to make it easier for veterans to get to where they need to get to. without going through 4-5 screens.
+"Trying to group areas to make it easier for Veterans to get to where they need to get to.
+Without going through 4-5 screens.

 - What do you think you can do on this page?

-"4 categories, can update my ID card, check on a claim or my status from 20 years ago, education if you have benefits.
+"4 categories, can update my ID card, check on a claim or my status from 20 years ago"

-"like what im seeing and like how its structured.

-"like all the media links.
+"I like what I'm seeing and like how its structured.
+I like all the media links."

 ## First Task: Disability Eligibility - 5 minutes